GluuFederation/oxd-ruby/README.md

 ### Using the claims

-Once the user data is obtained, the various claims supported by the OP can be used as required.
+Once the user data is obtained, the various claims supported by the OpenId Provider can be used as required.

 ```ruby
 <% user.each do |field,value| %>
 	<%= "#{field} : #{value}" %>
 <% end %>
 ```
-The availability of various claims are completely dependent on the OP.
+The availability of various claims are completely dependent on the OpenId Provider.

 ### Logging out